HermanMartinus/bearblog/README.md

 Please log all bugs as [GitHub issues](https://github.com/HermanMartinus/bearblog/issues) and all feature requests on the [suggestions board](https://bear.nolt.io).

+## Contributions

+Bear is not currently accepting contributions.
+See CONTRIBUTIONS.md for more info.

 ## Markdown
 All the post content is written in [markdown](https://herman.bearblog.dev/markdown-cheatsheet/).